Curvature forms and Curvature functions for 2-manifolds with boundary: Preliminaries And The Main Results

 \section{Preliminaries And The Main Results}

-If we want to study manifolds with boundary we often face with the problem of extensions and restriction of smooth objects.
-We handle these problems by gluing manifolds together; providing desired extensions using the elementary techniques of differential topology.
-At first, we shall consider forms, then the same method will be used on functions.
+If we want to study manifolds with boundary we often face with the problems of extensions and restrictions of smooth objects, we handle these problems by gluing manifolds together, providing desired extensions using the elementary techniques of differential topology.
+At first, we shall consider the problem of realization of forms then the same method will be used for functions. \\ In the case of 2-manifolds with boundary two problems arise: the first question is as the same as the question addressed by Wallach and Warner, i.e. which $2-$form on $M$ can be the curvature form of some Riemannian metric?
+In this paper we answer to the question by employing the typical techniques of differential topology.
+Another question is more difficult and still is unsolved: Given a $2-$form $\Omega$ on $M$ and a $1-$form $\Psi$ on $\partial M$, is there any metric with $\Omega$ and $\Psi$ as its curvature form and geodesic form, respectively?
+It is believed that this problem can be solved by the Hodge decomposition theorem for manifolds with boundary resembles to the proof of Wallach and Warner in the case of manifolds without boundary.

+Suppose $M$ and $N$ are manifolds with smooth boundary.
+The existence of a collar neighborhood of the boundary enables us to construct smooth extensions of maps which are defined only on the boundary to the whole manifold.
+Also we can glue smooth maps so that it agrees with a smooth structure on the constructed manifold.
+If $f_1$ and $f_2$ are smooth maps defined on $M$ and $N$, respectively, then we can piece them together to get a smooth map $H = f_1 \cup f_2$ on $ W = M \cup_{\Phi} N$, here $\Phi$ is a gluing diffeomorphism, see~\cite [Lemma 3.7]{milnor} and~\cite [Theorem 2.8]{mo}.
+The notion $H = f_1 \cup f_2$ is a bit deceiving.
+The map $H$ may not quite restricts to $f_1$ on $M$ nor $f_2$ on $N$, and so we need to modify $f_1$ and $f_2$ in respective collar neighborhood of boundaries.
+In future when we glue smooth maps $f_1$ and $f_2$ and write $ f_1 \cup f_2$ we keep in mind that the obtained map is the map which is obtained by modifying $f_1$ and $f_2$ in collar neighborhoods of their boundaries.
 Let $M$ be a connected, compact and oriented 2-manifold with smooth boundary.
 Now, glue 2-disk $D^{2}$ to $M$ to get a 2-manifold without boundary $\widetilde{M}$, suitably oriented, joined together along boundaries.
-Now we shall have occasion to extend forms from $M$ to the whole manifold, the existence of extension is an obvious corollary of the Theorem 1.4 \cite{milnor}, that is, if $\omega_{1}$ and $\omega_{2}$ are given 2-forms on $M$ and $D^{2}$, respectively; assume they are locally represented as $\omega_{1}=f_{12}\:dx^1 \wedge dx^2$ and $\omega_{2}=g_{12}\:dy^1\wedge dy^2$ in collar neighborhoods of their boundaries, then we can piece together functions $f_{12}$ and $g_{12}$ in bi-collar neighborhood as the same as of the Theorem 1.4 \cite{milnor}, just the smooth structure on the bi-collar neighborhood must be chosen by piecing $f_{12}$ and $g_{12}$ in collar neighborhoods of their boundaries.
-In result we get a smooth function on $\widetilde{M}$ and hence a smooth 2-form $\widetilde{\omega}$ on $\widetilde{M}$ whose restrictions to $M$ and $D^2$ are $\omega_1$ and $\omega_2$ respectively.
+Now we shall have occasion to extend forms from $M$ to the whole manifold: Suppose $\omega_{1}$ and $\omega_{2}$ are given 2-forms on $M$ and $D^{2}$ respectively, (here we just consider 2-forms but in general it is true for arbitrary forms) which are locally represented as $\omega_{1}=f_{12}\:dx^1 \wedge\ dx^2$ and $\omega_{2}=g_{12}\:dy^1\wedge dy^2$ in collar neighborhoods of their boundaries, then smoothly piece together $f_{12}$ and $g_{12}$ in collar neighborhoods.
+In result we obtain a smooth function, say $h_{12}$, and consequently an $2$-form $\omega = h_{12}\,\,x_1\wedge x_2 $ on $\widetilde{M}$.